DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md

 ### Change the Generated Data Source

 To change the generated data source, set the **dataSource** property to a function.
-This function accepts an object whose `dataSource` field contains a [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') instance.
+This function accepts an object whose `dataSource` field contains a [DataSource configuration](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/).
 Define the **DataSource**'s [postProcess](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/postProcess.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#postProcess') function in which you can change header filter items.

 In the following code, the **postProcess** function adds a custom item to the generated data source: